uchicago/shibboleth-oidc/README.md

 2. A Maven overlay mechanism attempts to "hide" some of the more system-level configuration files that are not immediately required for user modifications.
 3. The upgrade process for patches and minor releases can be very comfortable by simply modifying pom versions.
 4. The size of the Maven overlay installation packaged is considerably reduced.
+5. A Maven overlay easily allows one to extend the IdP's Java classes.
+Developed extensions are compiled via Maven and added to the classpath.
+6. A Maven overlay allows one to override the existing IdP Java `final` classes.
+A copy of the class may be placed at the exact package path, which will be compiled via Maven, added to classpath and used before the original component by the classloader.

 ## Tread Lightly
 1. Redeployments are required for changes, because the IdP runtime is modified to not point to an external location outside the webapp,